GNS3/gns3-vm/README.md

 * Support GNS3 update without losing your data
 * No need to release a new VM when a new release is out
 * By default you can use it in gns3 and access to the internet
-* The VM as Nat, HostOnly and Bridge adapter
+* The VM as Nat and HostOnly adapter
 * sudo is allowed without password
 * Default account: gns3 / gns3
 * A graphical interface allow gns3 management